Rhode Island Recording Laws: Consent Rules and Penalties

 Can You Record Police Officers in Rhode Island?

 Yes.
 The First Amendment protects your right to record law enforcement officers performing their duties in public.
+The First Circuit Court of Appeals, which covers Rhode Island, has affirmed this right.
 In Rhode Island, you can:

 - Film traffic stops (including your own)